How does the shutdown affect TSA agents as Elon Musk offer sparks debate over airport security crisis

 You may notice:

-While flights are still operating, the system is under strain.
-The longer the shutdown continues, the greater the chance of further disruptions.
+While flights are still operating and the aviation system remains functional, it is clearly under strain.
+The longer the shutdown continues, the greater the likelihood of more widespread and severe disruptions.

 How long could this last?